Comparing measures of the Hubble and BAO tensions in $\Lambda$CDM and possible solutions in $f(Q)$ gravity: Discussion

 \section{Discussion}

-The first result to highlight from this paper is that it is possible to solve the Hubble tension at the background level without early-time new physics and without losing consistency with the CMB (this is in line with the recent results from \cite{Kavya_2025}).
-We can see this from the $H_0$ constraints and the $\chi^2$ results for the $H_0$ and Planck datasets.
-The only models that struggle to fit the \emph{Planck} constraints are $\Lambda$CDM and the $f(Q)$ Log and Tanh models.
-This is interesting since $\Lambda$CDM is usually calibrated using \emph{Planck} and is known to provide an excellent fit to the CMB \emph{alone}, so the tension here is caused by requiring a simultaneous fit to the low-redshift $H_0$ measurements.
-By raising $H_0$ to try and fit the local measurements, the agreement with \emph{Planck} is slightly worsened ($>2\sigma$ tension).
-The $\Lambda$CDM model is then formally in tension with both the $H_0$ and \emph{Planck} measurements.
+The first result to highlight from this paper is that it is possible to solve the Hubble tension at the background level without early-time new physics (in line with the recent results from \cite{Jia_2025b, Lopez_2025, Kavya_2025}).
+We can see this from the $H_0$ constraints and the $\chi^2$ results for the $H_0$ and CMB datasets, which can be fit simultaneously in most models.
+The only models that struggle to fit the CMB constraints are $\Lambda$CDM, the $f(Q)$ Log model, and the Phen, PD model, with a moderate Hubble tension also faced by the Tanh+$\Lambda$ model (Table~\ref{tab:ChiSquaredResults}).
+Since $\Lambda$CDM is usually calibrated using the CMB and is known to provide an excellent fit to it \emph{alone}, the tension here is caused by requiring a simultaneous fit to the low-redshift $H_0$ measurements.
+By raising $H_0$ to try and fit them, the agreement with the CMB is slightly worsened ($>2\sigma$ tension).
+The $\Lambda$CDM model is then formally in tension with both the $H_0$ and CMB measurements, recovering the well-known Hubble tension.

-The next important result is that the $f(Q)$ models perform worse than $\Lambda$CDM with the DESI DR2 data.
-Their $\chi^2$ values are considerably higher than the number of data points, which indicates a tension with the data.
-We can also see a trend for the $f(Q)$ models when adding the cosmological constant $\Lambda$, which significantly reduces $\chi_{\mathrm{DESI}}^2$ to nearly the $\Lambda$CDM value.
+The next important result is that the $f(Q)$ models calibrated using the CMB perform worse than $\Lambda$CDM when it comes to predicting the DESI~DR2 data, apart from the Exp model which has the same level of tension as $\Lambda$CDM (Table~\ref{tab:ChiSquaredResults_BAO_CMB}).
+We can also see a trend for the $f(Q)$ models when adding the cosmological constant $\Lambda$, which significantly reduces $\chi_{\mathrm{DESI}}^2$ in both data and parameter space.
 This reduces the overall $\chi^2$, despite the larger $\chi_{H_0}^2$ contribution.
-We can visually see the BAO tensions of these models in figures \ref{fig:DV_BAO}, \ref{fig:DH_BAO}, and \ref{fig:DM_BAO}.
+We can visually see the BAO tensions of these models in Figures~\ref{fig:DV_BAO}, \ref{fig:DM_BAO}, and \ref{fig:DH_BAO}.
+Although adding $\Lambda$ considerably improves the ability of the $f(Q)$ models to predict the DESI data using CMB alone, their theoretical motivation is undermined as alternatives to a cosmological constant.
+Even so, these hybrid $f(Q)+\Lambda$ models are useful examples of how a background solution to the CMB-BAO tension could work, neglecting the issue of the Hubble tension.